PzGrenBtl-402/PzGrenBtl402/README.md

 - More durable buildings (can take more damage)
 - Add modification of CRRCs that is more agile

+### ACRE

+- Add keybinds for switching working intercom radio (this is temporary until this feature is merged into ACRE)

 ### General

 - [NiArms/GM/BwMod] Ability to assemble static MG3 with the primary weapon MG3